 Discussion topics: Solution-focused model and cognitive-behavioral techniques applied to a wide variety of brief term counselling situations, common disorders, and outcome data.
-Skills: You will learn to apply solution-focused techniques to the initial interview, treatment planning and counselling process with individuals, children, adolescents, couples, and You will practice solutionfamilies. focused skills during role play exercises that can readily apply to disorders found common in counselling situations.
+Skills: You will learn to apply solutionfocused techniques to the initial interview, treatment planning and counselling process with individuals, children, adolescents, couples, and families.
+You will practice solutionfocused skills during role play exercises that can readily apply to common disorders found in counselling situations.